elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 Once the code above is executed inside an `iex` session, IEx will ask if we want to pry into the current code.
 If accepted, we will be able to access all variables, as well as imports and aliases from the code, directly From IEx.
 While pry is running, the code execution stops, until `continue` is called.
 Remember you can always run `iex` in the context of a project with `iex -S mix TASK`.

 Unfortunately, similar to `IO.inspect/2`, `IEx.pry/0` also requires us to change the code we intend to debug.
-Luckily IEx also provides a [`break!/2`](https://hexdocs.pm/iex/IEx.html#break!/2) function which allows you set and manage breakpoints on any Elixir code without modifying its source:
+Luckily IEx also provides a [`break!/2`](https://hexdocs.pm/iex/IEx.html#break!/2) function which allows you to set and manage breakpoints on any Elixir code without modifying its source:

 <script type="text/javascript" src="https://asciinema.org/a/0h3po0AmTcBAorc5GBNU97nrs.js" id="asciicast-0h3po0AmTcBAorc5GBNU97nrs" async></script><noscript><p><a href="https://asciinema.org/a/0h3po0AmTcBAorc5GBNU97nrs">See the example in asciinema</a></p></noscript>